 - Micro Lipo.
 Micro Lipo involves the use of ultra fine cannulas to reduce the volume of delicate areas of the body like the chin, jowls, knees, and ankles.
 Since the volume of fat in these areas is very small to begin with, the margin for error is much smaller, and therefore smaller, more delicate cannulas must be used.
 Micro Lipo isn’t as much as fat removal as it is about skin tightening, so sometimes laser liposuction cannulas may be a part of this procedure as well.

-Are you looking for a liposuction specialist in New York?
+Are you looking for a liposuction specialist in Los Angeles?
 We offer the most innovative techniques and the quickest recovery times, and all of our procedures are performed by a fellowship-trained plastic surgeon.
 Please feel free to contact us online or call our office at917-703-7069.

 Which liposuction technique is best for me?